fluentverification/CaseStudies_StochasticModelChecking/README.md

 # Stochastic Model Case Studies

-It is always good to have a readme in your repository, so I have created one.
-I suggest you edit this Bryant to your liking.

-Signed,
-Josh

 Within this repository are several case studies and scripts used to create and catalog models for various types of stochastic model checking.
 These models are mostly in the PRISM language and can be used in PRISM, STORM, or [STAMINA](https://github.com/fluentverification/stamina-cplusplus).
 Additionally, there are models for the IVy model checker as well as Python scripts used to generate such models.
 The models are organized into the following folders:

 ## `./SBML` folder